Physics, MS

 ASU is not currently accepting applications for this program.

-The MS program in physics provides graduate instruction and research experience appropriate to many physics-related careers.
+The Master of Science program in physics provides graduate instruction and research experience appropriate to many physics-related careers.
 The structure of the program is flexible enough to allow a wide range of programs of study and a wide range of student backgrounds.
 It is also suitable for part-time study.

 Completion of the program requires a minimum of two years, with students typically taking courses for the first three semesters and completing a research project in their final semester.
 Each student defends a master's degree thesis at the end of the program.